Is Death Road Worth It

 Review Of Barracuda Biking Death Road Tour

-Their safety standards were tremendous, and the bikes were all in good working order.
-We tested the bikes out before setting off and were able to change our helmet based on fit.
 Our guide was informative and helpful, and managed the group well.
-They also took photos and videos during the trip, meaning you don’t need to.
+They also took photos and videos during the trip, meaning we didn’t need to.

-We don’t see what else you’re paying for with Gravity except for their reputation.
+We couldn’t see what else you’re paying for with Gravity except for their reputation.
 We doubt there’s much difference between them and Barracuda in regard to safety.

 The only significant difference is the final stop at La Senda Animal Refuge, which sounds cool, especially if you are an animal lover.